 At Advice Local we wanted to share our insights on the study and our recommendations for 2021.
-We have actually been sharing many of those recommendations and tools to support them over the last few months, especially relating to Google My Business optimization.
+We have actually been sharing many of those recommendations and tools to support them over the last few months, especially relating to Google Business Profile optimization.
 Keep reading and you’ll understand why.

 2020 Local Search Ranking Factors Results